Migrant school forced online by Covid unites children on Mexico border - RFI

 "You can leave your screen off and no one has to see that you're in that kindergarten class," said Rangel, who reported that older pupils would sometimes leave the program in embarrassment over being placed with younger students.

-This is why even once making it to the United States, some parents continue to enroll their children in the online courses rather than public schools, which Rangel says is regrettable.
+This is why even once making it to the United States, some parents continue to enroll their children in the online courses rather than public schools, which Rangel says is regrettable.#photo4

 But it's not just the students who are slowly trickling into the United States: In recent months 17 of the 19 teachers have moved across the border, now living in places such as Kentucky, Michigan or Virginia.